 Configure GCP Private Service Connect in the Cloud UI

 This guide is for configuring GCP Private Service Connect using the Redpanda Cloud UI.
-See Configure GCP Private Service Connect with the Cloud API if you want to set up this service using the API.
+To configure and manage Private Service on an existing public cluster, you must use the Redpanda Cloud API.

 The Redpanda GCP Private Service Connect service provides secure access to Redpanda Cloud from your own VPC.
 Traffic over Private Service Connect does not go through the public internet because these connections are treated as their own private GCP service.
 While your VPC has access to the Redpanda VPC, Redpanda cannot access your VPC.